rbatorsky/intro-to-galaxy-ngs-sarscov2/lessons/03_Read_alignment.md

 </p>

 - Now we see a close-up of our reference sequence.
 The two center tracks show us the forward and reverse nucleotide sequence.
 Three reading frames for the reference sequence are shown in each direction.
-- This region contains one of the 4 SNP that differentiate the delta variant from the originally charachterized sequence.
-The Amino acid change is T478K, which corresponds to a C>A mutation at nucleotide position 22,995.
+- This region contains one of the 4 mutations that differentiate the delta variant from the originally characterized sequence.
+The amino acid change is a T>K change at protein position 478, which corresponds to a C>A SNP at nucleotide position 22,995.
 To see if this sample contains the mutation, select the two remaining tracks
   - SRR15607266
   - SRR15607266 - SNPs/Coverage
   - We should see one variant represented both in the aligned reads as well as the coverage track.